Ikirame/NovumEngine/README.md

 ### Prerequisites

 This project requires packages.
-If you are on Linux or MacOS you can download this packages directly from your package manager.
+If you are on Linux or macOS you can download this packages directly from your package manager.
 Otherwise, if you are on Windows you can download the packages from the official websites.

 * CMake (https://cmake.org/)
 * Git (https://git-scm.com/)